-Co-washing works best if you stick to lightweight products that don't include heavy oils as part of their makeup.
+Co-washing works best if you stick to lightweight products that don't include heavy oils.
 It's tough to completely wash away petroleum-based products without a foaming agent like sodium lauryl or, preferably, sodium laureth sulfate (found in traditional shampoos).
 Your hair may feel clean for a while if you only co-wash while using these products, but over time, the buildup will get worse.
 If you're committed to co-washing, use more water-based products that are easier to wash away without the need for drying suds.

 Co-Washing With a Heavy Product

 Ignoring Your Scalp

-While one of the main purposes of conditioner washing is to provide a gentle cleansing method for your hair, don't forget about your scalp.
-It's important to rub your scalp thoroughly to loosen and remove dirt, grime, and buildup.
+While one of the main purposes of conditioner washing is to provide a gentle cleansing method for your strands, it's important to show your scalp some love, too.
+Make sure you're rubbing your scalp thoroughly to loosen and remove dirt, grime, and buildup.
 "There are many co-washes on the market, so finding one that really focuses on ensuring your scalp is clean is key," says Huffnagle.
-Whether you alternate co-washes with shampoos or you only co-wash, spend a little more time rubbing your scalp than you do on your hair.
+Whether you alternate co-washes with shampoos or you only stick to co-washing, spend a little more time rubbing your scalp than you do on your hair.
 Remember: good hair growth begins with a clean and healthy scalp, so make that the focus of each cleansing session.

 Not Detangling Thoroughly

-There's little point in cleansing your hair if you do an incomplete job of it.
 Part of cleansing and conditioning is detangling.
-Your hair products work much better and deliver more even results when they reach all of your strands.
-Tangled hair will not only look less than stellar in its final style, it won't get all the benefits of the products you put on it.
-Hair that's saturated with conditioner is in prime detangling condition, whether you use your fingers, a comb, or detangling brush.
+Your hair products will work much better and deliver more even results when they reach all of your strands.
+And, tangled hair will not only look less than stellar in its final style, it won't get all the benefits of the products you put on it.
+Hair that's saturated with conditioner is in prime detangling condition, whether you use your fingers, a comb, or detangling brush, so take advantage.